-Shares of Class A Common Stock offered by the Selling Securityholders

-203,473,864 shares (including 10,900,000 shares that may be issued upon exercise of the Private Placement Warrants and 138,754,960 shares issuable upon redemption of the Opco Units), which consist of:

-- 53,199,594 shares of Class A Common Stock issued at a purchase price of \$10.00 per share in the PIPE Financing; - 2,500 shares of Class A Common Stock issued to Sponsor in a private placement prior to the consummation the IPO, at an effective price of approximately \$0.0036 per share; - 10,900,000 shares of Class A Common Stock issuable upon exercise of the Private Placement Warrants, originally acquired at a purchase price of \$1.00 per warrant; - 7,121,950 shares of Class A Common Stock issuable upon redemption of the 7,121,950 Opco Units held by the initial shareholders of RONI or transferees thereof, all of which were issued prior to the consummation of the IPO at an effective price of approximately \$0.0036 per unit; - 131, 931,213 shares of Class A Common Stock issued or issuable upon redemption of the 131, 931,213 Opco Units issued as consideration upon consummation of the Merger to certain Legacy NET Power Selling Securityholders at value of \$10.00 per unit; and - 318,607 shares of Class A Common Stock issuable upon the redemption of the 318,607 Opco Units issued as consideration to BHES (an affiliate of Baker Hughes) for services provided by NPI (an affiliate of Baker Hughes) pursuant to the Amended and Restated JDA.

-Warrants offered by the Selling Securityholders

-10,900,000 Private Placement Warrants that were originally purchased at a price of \$1.00 per warrant.
+Shares of Class A Common Stock offered by the Selling Securityholders 203,473,864 shares (including 10,900,000 shares that may be issued upon exercise of the Private Placement Warrants and 138,754,960 shares issuable upon redemption of the Opco Units), which consist of: • 53,199,594 shares of Class A Common Stock issued at a purchase price of \$10.00 per share in the PIPE Financing; 2,500 shares of Class A Common Stock issued to Sponsor in a privat placement prior to the consummation the IPO, at an effective price of approximately \$0.0036 per share; 10,900,000 shares of Class A Common Stock issuable upon exercise of the Private Placement Warrants, originally acquired at a purchase price of \$1.00 per warrant; 7,121,950 shares of Class A Common Stock issuable upon redemptic of the 7,121,950 Opco Units held by the initial shareholders of RONI or transferees thereof, all of which were issued prior to the consummation of the IPO at an effective price of approximately \$0.0036 per unit; 131, 931,213 shares of Class A Common Stock issued or issuable upon redemption of the 131, 931,213 Opco Units issued as consideration upon consummation of the Merger to certain Legacy NET Power Selling Securityholders at value of \$10.00 per unit; and 318,607 shares of Class A Common Stock issuable upon the redemption of the 318,607 Opco Units issued as consideration to BHES (an affiliate of Baker Hughes) for services provided by NPI (a affiliate of Baker Hughes) pursuant to the Amended and Restated JDA.
+Warrants offered by the Selling Securityholders 10,900,000 Private Placement Warrants that were originally purchased at a price of \$1.00 per warrant.
+Use of proceeds We will not receive any proceeds from the sale of the Class A Common Stock and Private Placement Warrants to be offered by the Selling Securityholders.
+With respect to shares of Class A Common Stock underlying the Private Placement Warrants, we will not receive any proceeds from such shares except with respect to amounts received by us upon exercise of such Private Placement Warrants to the extent such Private Placement Warrants are exercised for cash.
+Lock-up agreements Certain of our stockholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
+See "Securities Act Restrictions on Resale of Securities - Lock-up Agreements" for further discussion.
+NYSE ticker symbols "NPWR" and "NPWR WS" for the Class A Common Stock and Public Warrants, respectively.